I hear you: you've got your todo list.

 diem weekem.

-or copy the same markdown below
+or copy the example markdown below

 Feeling less overwhelmed now?